Why Use Dialog

 “I wish John would leave me alone.”
 Fred turned and walked away disgusted.

-Can you see how different sentence structure and a variety of tags can amplify your dialog, making it more dynamic.
+Can you see how different sentence structure and a variety of tags can dramatically improve your dialog, making it more dynamic.

 Dialog is an essential part of storytelling.

-Now you know 17 tricks and you have a list of verbs to use.
-We have found this list of verbs to use instead of ask to be invaluable.
+Now you know 17 tricks and you have a list of verbs to use instead of plain old ask.
+We have found this list of verbs invaluable.

 We hope you will find stronger more imaginative words to spice up your dialog.
 Our list will stimulate your thinking.